-I am a former fellow with Harvard Kennedy School’s Belfer Center.
-I was a fellow with the Harvard Kennedy School’s Cyber Project (2020-2022), a Belfer Center International Security Program postdoctoral fellow (2018-2020), as well as a member of the Belfer’s team that has built the National Cyber Power Index 2020 (downloaded more than 4,300 times).
+I am a former fellow at the Belfer Center at Harvard Kennedy School.
+I was a fellow with Harvard Kennedy School’s Cyber Project (2020-2022), a postdoctoral fellow with the Belfer Center’s International Security Program (2018-2020), and a member of the Belfer’s team that produced the National Cyber Power Index 2020 (downloaded more than 4,300 times).
 Previously, I held positions as a postdoctoral associate at the University of Maryland, Department of Criminology and Criminal Justice, and as a graduate researcher at the Max-Planck Institute for Foreign Criminal Law and Criminology in Germany (2013-2018).
-I am a recipient of grants from the Swiss National Science Foundation (SNSF) and the Fondazione Leonardo among others, and serve as a Board Member of the Academy of Sociology as well as an elected member of the Global Young Academy.
+I am a recipient of grants from the Swiss National Science Foundation (SNSF), the University of Bern, and the Fondazione Leonardo among others.
+I am a Board Member of the Academy of Sociology and serve as one of the 200 elected members of the Global Young Academy.
+I am also affiliated with the Swiss Centre of Expertise in Life Course Research and the Digital Society Initiative.

 Email: anina.schwarzenbach@unibe.ch